Health & Wellness

-SARAH FEINMARK, teacher, teaches Little Kids Do Drama and Let's Do Musicals.
+SARAH FEINMARK, actor and teaching artist, has taught Little Kids Do Drama and Let's Do Musicals for the past several years.
 She is a proud graduate of Johns Hopkins University where, in addition to her major in History of Science, she minored in theater, receiving an arts certificate from the University as well as a vocal performance minor from Peabody Conservatory of Music.
-She then went on to train at the Stella Adler Studio of Acting in New York City.
-Sarah has worked hard to find time to both teach and perform.
-She spent several years on tour with Missoula Children's Theatre, which allowed her to work alongside children both within the United States and internationally.
-Sarah has also spent several summers on regional stages across the US.
+She went on to train at the Stella Adler Studio of Acting in New York City.
+Sarah has made it her priority to both perform and teach through the arts.
+She spent several years on tour with Missoula Children's Theatre, which allowed her to perform, direct, and work alongside children both within the United States and internationally.
+Sarah has also been featured in roles on regional stages across the US.

 KATHERINE KEYES' broadway credits include Madame Chow in La Boheme and Choir Member in Coram Boy.
 Classically trained, she has sung over 1,000 performances at Lincoln Center as a member of the New York City Opera Regular Chorus, as well as appearing in multiple telecasts on the PBS Great Performances series.
 In addition to singing many small roles at NYCO and leads with their Education Department, she has sung over 40 roles in opera and oratorio with regional companies, including her favorite role, the Witch in Hansel and Gretel, Old Lady in Candide, Rebecca Nurse in Crucible and as alto soloist in Messiah, Elijah, Mozart and Durufle Requiems.
 She is a member of Actor's Equity, SAG-AFTRA, AGMA and National Association of Teachers of Singing and is a certified teacher of the Alexander Technique.